 #3: Should I stop feeding my dog a grain-free food?

 KP: At this time, we see no scientifically verified reason for people to transition away from their current foods of choice if it’s meeting their dogs’ needs.
-We haven’t seen any conclusive scientific evidence that grain-free food is the cause of low taurine levels or if it’s only low taurine levels causing a surge in DCM.
+We haven’t seen any conclusive scientific evidence that grain-free food is the cause of low taurine levels or if low taurine levels are the reason for an increase in reported DCM cases.
+The current FDA report clearly states that they are not recommending that people change their dog’s diet at this time.

 #4: If it’s not grain-free diets causing more DCM in dogs, what’s the cause?